aaronbloomfield/nws/hws/docker/index.md

 We have a [docker reference](../../docker/index.html) ([md](../../docker/index.md)) available; the descriptions below will be using those commands.

 You will be using docker extensively throughout the semester, so you should experiment with these commands.
-There really isn't much you can break -- if you kill a few containers, just restart the setup via `docker-compose down` followed by `docker-compose up`.
+There really isn't much you can break -- if you kill a few containers, just restart the setup via `docker compose down` followed by `docker compose up`.

 #### Launch the containers

 At this point, you have built the images, but nothing is running.
-To run the images, you should enter: `docker-compose up`.
+To run the images, you should enter: `docker compose up`.
 This will launch the course setup in a series of 8 docker containers.
 The setup looks like the following; this looks complicated now, but it will all become clear in time.
 You can click on the image below for a larger version.

 [![](../../docker/network.svg){style="width:50%"}](../../docker/network.svg)